-As of 7/23/20.
-Today’s Southwest Hawaii updates are interesting in multiple ways.
-Here’s what we have learned recently in six bullet points and more below.
+As of 12/18/20.
+Southwest Hawaii’s most recent updates in five bullet points and more below.

 Latest Southwest Hawaii routes and frequencies: